 We’ve started the year learning place value.
 Making the most of the dry and warm-ish weather we headed outside to order numbers on a number line.
 We then had a go at partitioning these numbers into tens and ones and representing them by drawing out dienes.

 Home Learning is set every Friday via google classrooms.
 The children will be set one task each week based either on our topic work, English or Maths.

 Reading – we expect the children to be regularly reading to an adult at home.
 Please record your children’s learning in their red records that come home every night.

-Spellings – the children are grouped for spellings and are given a list of words to learn each Tuesday, these words are then tested the following Monday.
+Spellings – the children are grouped for spellings and are given a list of words to learn each Friday, these words are then tested the following Friday.

 Times Tables – the children can practice their times tables using Times Tables Rock Stars.